-- To define and deliver data services models that enable greater access to, and derived value from, existing data via innovative data services and analytics capabilities. - The Data Services workstream is a targeted capability building initiative under discussion with the ESB, with the aim to recommend the introduction of new Data Services model(s).
-The delivery model(s) will encompass a target operating model, including governance, resourcing and funding solutions, enabling the delivery of data-based services and outcomes to stakeholders. - The models are to be investigated in 2022 by a newly created Data Leadership and Coordination working group (DataLAC), led by ESB and market bodies. - DataLAC will work with agencies and technical advisors to collaboratively develop the data services delivery models.
+- To provide new services models which facilitate greater safe, timely and appropriate access to and publicgood benefits from data sets held by AEMO and other market bodies, supporting improved policy, planning and research.
+The models are to be investigated in 2022 by a newly created Data Leadership and Coordination working group (DataLAC), led by ESB and market bodies. - DataLAC will work with agencies and technical advisors to collaboratively develop the data services delivery models.